Xoshbin/asyar-launcher/docs/extension-development.md

 ## 1. Introduction — The Asyar Ecosystem

-Asyar is a macOS launcher and productivity platform.
+Asyar is a cross-platform launcher and productivity platform (macOS, Linux, and Windows).
 The extension system turns it from a built-in tool into a platform — any developer can add commands, search results, and rich UI panels that feel native to the app.

 ### What an extension can do

 - **Register commands** that appear in the global search bar when the user types a trigger phrase.
 - **Return live search results** directly into the launcher as the user types (like a calculator or documentation search).
 - **Open a full view panel** rendered as a sandboxed iframe — build menus, data tables, detail pages, and interactive UIs.
-- **Show system notifications** via the macOS notification center.
+- **Show system notifications** via the system notification center.
 - **Read and write the clipboard**, including the full history managed by Asyar.
 - **Make outbound HTTP requests** through the host process (bypassing iframe CSP restrictions).
 - **Register keyboard-accessible actions** in the ⌘K Action Drawer — contextual secondary operations.
-- **Display live status items** in the macOS tray menu while a background task is running.
+- **Display live status items** in the system tray while a background task is running.
 - **Read and write app settings** scoped to your extension's namespace.
 - **Navigate between multiple views** within a single extension.